 The coding interview is a hazing ritual.
 The wait after the final round is psychological warfare.

-You've spent weeks optimizing dynamic programming solutions and practicing your "Why us?" speech.
-You finish the onsite (or virtual loop), close your laptop, and then... silence.
+You finish the onsite loop, close your laptop, and then... silence.

 2026 Response Time Comparison Table